Madeira Island - Day 3 - Exploring Funchal - Part 1

-In the restaurant the previous night I had enjoyed a delicious dish of Black Espada or scabbard fish.
+In the restaurant the previous night I had enjoyed a delicious dish of Black Espada or scabbardfish.
 I had heard it was a scary-looking fish that had to be dragged from the very depths of the ocean.
 Long and thin with a black skin and sharp teeth, it grows to a length of 100 cm (about 43 inches).
 Unsurprisingly, it was quite easy to spot!

-The Cathedral Se, which takes pride of place in Funchal, was completed 500 years ago.
-It is a fairly unassuming building and I loved the simplicity of the cedar roof inside.
+Cathedral SeThe Cathedral (Sé), which takes pride of place in Funchal, was completed 500 years ago.
+It is a fairly unassuming building, and I loved the simplicity of the cedar roof inside.
 This contrasted sharply with the gold leaf decorations on the other side.
-The knave was concealed behind screens and scaffolding as it was undergoing refurbishment with many beautiful wall paintings being restored to their former glory.
-This was due to be completed by Monday 9 June – the day we returned home.
-Certainly worthy of a return visit.
+The knave has been recently refurbished, restoring many beautiful wall paintings to their former glory.
+It is certainly worthy of a return visit.

-• Read Madeira Island - Day 1 - Casa Velha do Palheiro
+- Madeira Island - Day 1 - Casa Velha do Palheiro

 - Madeira Island - Day 2 - Walking along the Levada

-• Read Madeira Island - Day 3 - Exploring Funchal - Part 2
+- Madeira Island - Day 3 - Exploring Funchal - Part 2

-• Read Madeira Island - Day 3 - Exploring Funchal - Part 3
+- Madeira Island - Day 3 - Exploring Funchal - Part 3

-• Read Madeira Island - Day 4 - Exploring Funchal - Part 4
+- Madeira Island - Day 4 - Exploring Funchal - Part 4

-• Read Madeira Island - Day 5 - Jeep tour into the mountains
+- Madeira Island - Day 5 - Jeep tour into the mountains

-• Read Madeira Island - Day 6 - Tasty food, fireworks and rock music
+- Madeira Island - Day 6 - Tasty food, fireworks and rock music

-• Read Madeira Island - Day 7 - Vivaldi and Apollo
+- Madeira Island - Day 7 - Vivaldi and Apollo

 214 people found this feature helpful